-Verification of dependent eligibility is required at the time of enrollment.
+Verification of dependent eligibility may be required at any time.
 Please be prepared to provide a federal income tax return, marriage certificate, birth certificate, or any other document required by the Plan Administrator.

 5. How Do I Know If My Spouse Is Eligible?